durgeshmehar/ATS-Smart/README.md

 # ATSmart

 ATSmart is a web application designed to assist users in evaluating their resumes based on a given job description.
-The application utilizes advanced technologies, including Google's GenerativeAI with the latest model Gemini Pro, to provide accurate assessments.<a href="https://ats-smart.streamlit.app/"> Click here </a> to evalute your resume.
+The application utilizes advanced technologies, including Google's GenerativeAI with the latest model Gemini Pro, to provide accurate assessments.Click here <a href="https://ats-smart.streamlit.app/"> ATSmart </a> to evalute your resume.

 ## Features